fbpx

 Located at the bottom of the spine, to the right and left of the sacrum, in depth, they designate the bridge that connects the spine to the leg bones.

-Understanding the Sacroiliac Joint
+Understanding the sacroiliac joint

 The sacroiliac joints are the true central pivot of the body and distribute the weight of the body between the top and bottom to support the spine.